olaroos/deepnetnotes/logbook.md

 The question I'm asking is if the interpolation of two distributions is a distributions which during presentation can not be discerned as belonging to a different category than the two original distributions.

 If so the distributions must create a continous subspace of categorical movements.
 I'm really interrested in this property of the flow networks (IF what I conjecture here is true).

+**21 August 2019**

+09:30 -> 13:00

+Back to Attention.
+I finished the mockup of the Attention model.
+It is based on the first paper about attention and I implemented the global-attention model.
+In this model I couldn't find an equation for the c_t (the contextvector) so I assume that the global align vector a_t equals c_t in this model.

+Furthermore it is still unclear to me if I should always innitiate the Attention model with a zero-hidden-state or if I should use the last output hidden state from the previous training.

+There are going to be multiple problems with the setup that I'm using right now if I want to train prediction of tweets with the raw Attention model I built.

+(i) My attention model asserts a fixed sequence length.

+(ii) If I train with batches the hidden states are going to shrink in batch-size(!) at some point in the process of training the Attention module.
+Actually, this doesn't have to be a problem now that I think about it.

+problem (i) could I think could maybe be handled by a break statement.